What’s in This Article

 Once you land at JAX, St. Augustine is about an hour away by car.
 Rental cars, shuttles, and rideshare services are all available at the airport.
 Delta’s large route network makes it easy to find departure times that work with most schedules, and the airline consistently ranks well for on-time performance.

-On the downside, Delta’s fares can run higher than budget carriers, and you’ll still need to arrange ground transportation from Jacksonville to St. Augustine.
+Delta’s fares can run higher than budget carriers, and you’ll still need to arrange ground transportation from Jacksonville to St. Augustine.

 American Airlines

-American Airlines also flies into Jacksonville International Airport with a solid schedule of daily flights.
+American Airlines flies into Jacksonville International Airport with a solid schedule of daily flights.
 The airline connects through major hubs like Dallas/Fort Worth, Charlotte, Miami, and Washington, D.C., making it accessible from many parts of the country.

 American’s AAdvantage loyalty program lets frequent flyers earn miles toward future travel, upgrades, and perks like priority boarding.
 That can add up if you visit St. Augustine regularly or travel often for other reasons.